Twins Born On May The 4th Named After 'Star Wars' Characters

-CBS News — May the 4th has been dubbed “Star Wars Day” because the date echoes the iconic line from the film, “May the force be with you.”
+(CBS News) — May the 4th has been dubbed “Star Wars Day” because the date echoes the iconic line from the film, “May the force be with you.”
 Every year it’s a perfect day for “Star Wars” fans to celebrate the movie with Star Wars-themed events and social media posts.

 And for two “Star Wars” fans from Utah, May 4 was also the perfect day to have their twins.
 In fact, they decided to name the babies with a nod to Luke Skywalker and Princess Leia.